wildcardgamez/BuddyCards/README.txt

 every level of Buddy Binding, from 56%, to 80%, to 100%.
 In order to get Buddy Binding III, you require a full enchanting setup.

+Graded Buddycards
+Graded Buddycards allow you to use grading sleeves, to grade your cards.
+Each card will be given a random grade, with better grades being rarer.
+There are 5 grades in total: D, C, B, A, and S. While most of them are likely to be found every few packs, an S grade means the card is in mint condition, which is extremely rare.
+The grading sleeves you need to grade cards can be crafted with 2 gold, 2 iron, and 2 glass panes, but can also be found naturally in villages, bastions, end cities, shipwrecks, and buried treasures.
+Hold a grading sleeve in you offhand and a card in your right hand, and then use the grading sleeve in order to grade a card.

 Config
 The config file of the mod allows adjusting of the odds of packs dropping when the player kills specific mobs.
 Type in a decimal value of what percentage of kills